f4faysal/estate-ease-auth-service/README.md

 ## Getting Started

-To get started with the Estate Ease Client Service, follow these steps:
+To begin with the Estate Ease Client Service, follow these steps:

 ### Installation

-1. Clone the repository: `git clone https://github.com/your-username/estate-ease-client-service.git`
+1. Clone the repository: `git clone https://github.com/f4faysal/estate-ease-auth-service.git`
-2. Navigate to the project directory: `cd estate-ease-client-service`
+2. Navigate to the project directory: `cd estate-ease-auth-service`
-3. Install dependencies: `npm install`
+3. Install dependencies: `yarn`

 ### Usage

-1. Start the development server: `npm start`
+1. Launch the development server: `yarn dev`
 2. Open a web browser and go to `http://localhost:3000`

 ## Contributing

-We welcome contributions from the community!
-If you want to contribute to this project, please follow these steps:
+We heartily welcome contributions from the community!
+If you're interested in contributing to this project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Make your changes and commit them: `git commit -m "Add your changes"`
+3. Make and commit your changes: `git commit -m "Add your changes"`
 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Open a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

-For more information, visit our `www.estateease.com` [website](https://www.estateease.com) or contact us at [contact@estateease.com].
+For more details, visit our [website](https://www.estateease.vercel.app) or reach out to us at [contact@estateease.com].